ouarez/acosys/services/technology-integration.md

 title: Technology Integration
 layout: page
 permalink: /services/technology-integration
+description: >-
-description: 'Get the best infrastructure available.
-When facing a time-sensitive delivery, so much can depend on a seamless, up-to-date combination of software and hardware that responds directly to your team’s needs.'
+  Get the best infrastructure available.
+When facing a time-sensitive delivery, so much can depend on a seamless, up-to-date combination of software and hardware that responds directly to your team’s needs.
 cover_image: /img/cover2.jpg
 ---
 **Get the best infrastructure available.**
 When facing a time-sensitive delivery, so much can depend on a seamless, up-to-date combination of software and hardware that responds directly to your team’s needs.

 **Our technology integration services include:**